Diagnosing EDS and HSD

 “Proband” is genetic speak for “person presenting now” (I.e, the patient), vs their parents or children.
 I actually had vascular and kyphoscoliotic types ruled out based on a history of an ascending aortic aneurysm (or AAA) in my dad, skin and facial features, severe scoliosis in my aunt from birth, keratoconus, visible veins, and small joint involvement among other things.
 I was relieved to learn I was negative for both, and we settled on EDS-HT (now hEDS) for my diagnosis in 2012.

-But that doesn’t mean I don’t still watch for issues, and I did have a baseline echocardiogram done to rule out any aortic root dilation (common in us), or mitral valve issues.
+But that doesn’t mean I don’t still watch for issues, and I had a baseline echocardiogram done to rule out any aortic root dilation (common in us), or mitral valve issues, and watch for aneurysms.

 To be sure, there’s nothing very benign about hEDS aside from not dying directly.
 People with hEDS and the HSDs still end up mitigating plenty of serious issues, including severe dysautonomia, weak necks and spines lending to CNS issues, sciatica, spondylolysthesis (slipped vertebrae), Chiari malformation and more.
 (Including anaphylaxis from commonly comorbid Mast Cell issues.)